pyllyukko/user.js/README.md

 ### System-wide installation (all platforms)

+Generate a file suitable for system-wide installation, by running ```make``` with one of the following targets:

+* ```systemwide_user.js```: (the value will be used as default value for all Firefox Profiles where it is not explicitly set, it can be changed in `about:config` and is kept across browser sessions)
+* ```locked_user.js```: (the value will be used as default value on Firefox profile creation, will be locked and can't be changed) in `user.js` or in Firefox's `about:config` or settings.

-Copy `user.js` to the Firefox installation directory.
+Copy the produced file to the Firefox installation directory.
 The file should be located at:

 | OS             | Path                                                       |
 | -------------- | ---------------------------------------------------------- |